 Through an intergovernmental agreement with the City and County of Denver, the BID enhances basic city-wide services throughout the District.
 The BID contracts with the Downtown Denver Partnership for management services.
 Through the Partnership, the BID’s work plan is implemented.

-As of 2014, there are 420 private commercial property owners in the BID.
-The BID’s boundaries extend from Speer Boulevard to 20th Street, and from Wewatta Street to Grant Street.
+As of 2017, there are 407 private commercial property owners who represent 877 properties in the BID.
+As illustrated below, the BID’s boundaries extend from Speer Boulevard to 20th Street, and from Wewatta Street to Grant Street.

 History of the BID

 Created in 1982 as the Mall Management District (MMD), the BID was formed in 1992 upon the sunset of the MMD’s charter.
-At its formation in 1982, the bulk of the BID’s day-to-day cleaning and maintenance services were provided on the 16th Street Mall.
-In November 2001, Downtown commercial property owners approved an increased budget that allowed core cleaning services-including sidewalk sweeping, trash removal, and graffiti removal-to be extended throughout the 120-block district.
+In its early years, the bulk of the BID’s day-to-day cleaning and maintenance services were provided on the 16th Street Mall.
+In November 2001, Downtown commercial property owners approved an increased budget that allowed core cleaning services – including sidewalk sweeping, trash removal, and graffiti removal – to be extended throughout the 120-block district.
 Additionally, the Lower Downtown extension of the 16th Street Mall between Market Street Station and Wynkoop Street received additional enhancements such as flower planting, landscaping, tree maintenance and snow removal.

 Delivery of enhanced services on the Lower Downtown extension of the 16th Street Mall began on January 1, 2002, with core cleaning and maintenance services extended to the remainder of the 120-block district on May 1, 2002.